simonkeys/pylgs/README.md

 [“literate”](https://en.wikipedia.org/wiki/Literate_programming)
 programming[^1] using Jupyter notebooks.
-The source code, documentation source, and tests are co-mingled in Jupyter notebooks (.ipynb files) contained in the `nb` directory.
+The source code, documentation source, and tests are co-mingled in Jupyter notebooks (.ipynb files) contained in the `nbs` directory.
 The source code is exported to create the module (.py) files in the `pylgs` directory.
 Documentation is generated from the Jupyter notebooks using the [Quarto](https://quarto.org/) publishing system.
 Tests are run by batch